 Rejoice!
-NFL reportedly set to allow group celebrations after TDs
+NFL allowing group celebrations, other fun stuff after TDs

-CHICAGO — The No Fun League might be chiseling away at its long-held, draconian stance on touchdown celebrations.
+CHICAGO — The No Fun League appears to be chiseling away at its long-held, draconian stance on touchdown celebrations.

-According to USA Today, NFL commissioner Roger Goodell reportedly will inform NFL owners who are meeting Tuesday at the J.W.
-Marriott for their annual league meeting that group celebrations after touchdowns — long verboten — are now going to be allowed.
+NFL commissioner Roger Goodell informed NFL owners who are meeting Tuesday at the J.W.
+Marriott for their annual league meeting that many long-disallowed celebrations after touchdowns — such as snow angels, using the ball as a prop and group celebrations — will now be allowed again.
+The league had tried to reduce these from the games over the past several seasons but found out that they were penalizing players for frivolous activities.

 Roger Goodell is expected to tell NFL owners group celebrations, using ball as prop after TDs, going to ground, snow angels are now allowed.